Skip to main content

 • Be well written and polished

-• Have correct spelling, punctuation and grammar (one or two spelling errors should not turn a YES into a NO)
+• Have correct spelling, punctuation, and grammar (one or two errors should not change a YES to a NO)

-• If it is a story, it should have a strong story line, cohesive plot, and good structure
+• If it is a story, have a strong story line, cohesive plot, and good structure

 Pieces that receive a NO will: